rutar-academic/rutar.org/content/writing/personal-site-automation/index.md

 I will also assume that the structure of your website repository `owner/website-repo` contains a top-level directory `public-html` containing the public HTML files, as well as (possibly) other files.
 Similarly, I will assume that the project repository `owner/project-repo` consists of a primary top-level LaTeX file `main.tex`, along with any other auxiliary files.
-You can find an example project repository TODO: hosted here.

 ### Outline
 Our general approach consists of two steps.

-1. Inside each `owner/project-repo`, automatically compile the document into a PDF and save that PDF somewhere programmatically accessible.
+1. Inside each `owner/project-repo`, automatically compile the document into a PDF and save that PDF somewhere accessible.
    This is detailed in the [Generating release files](generating-release-files-in-project-repositories) section.
 2. Inside the `owner/website-repo`, retrieve the compiled PDFs from the various project repositories, add them to the files in your website, and then copy to your server.